Donate Now!

 A Francophone Focus

-Although mandated by the Ontario government to provide instruction in the English language, the NOSM University (NOSM U) is committed to being responsive to the needs of the people and communities of Northern Ontario, including Francophones and people for whom their first language is French.
+Although mandated by the Ontario government to provide instruction in English, NOSM University (NOSM U) is committed to being responsive to the needs of the people and communities of Northern Ontario, including Francophones and individuals whose first language is French.

-NOSM U has a social mandate that requires it to be sensitive to the cultural diversity of the region it serves, including the needs of the people and communities of Northern Ontario.
+NOSM U has a social accountability mandate that requires it to be sensitive to the cultural diversity of the region it serves, including the needs of the Francophone individuals and communities in Northern Ontario.

-With approximately twenty-seven percent (27%) of the Franco-Ontarian population living in Northern Ontario, the University of Western Ontario strives to ensure that the culture and linguistic needs of Francophones in Northern Ontario are taken into account in all of its activities.
-Therefore, we encourage our students to learn and understand Franco-Ontarian history, tradition and culture, and offer them the opportunity to learn French.
-We also provide students who work in French with as many opportunities as possible to complete their studies in French, especially through internships in francophone health services and communities.
+Approximately twenty-four percent (24 %) of the Franco-Ontarian population resides in Northern Ontario.
+NOSM U strives to ensure that the cultural and linguistic needs of Francophones in Northern Ontario are reflected in all its activities.
+Accordingly, the University encourages students to learn about and understand Franco-Ontarian history, traditions, and culture, and offers them opportunities to learn French.
+Students whose working language is French are provided with as many opportunities as possible to undertake parts of their studies in French, particularly through placements in French-language health services and Francophone communities.

-The Francophone Affairs Unit and the Francophone Reference Group work together to liaise with Northern Ontario’s Francophone communities to identify and address the needs of the Francophone population as NOSM U develops.
+The University’s Francophone Affairs Unit and the Francophone Reference Group (FRG) work collaboratively to engage Francophone communities in Northern Ontario to identify their needs and support their inclusion in the ongoing development of NOSM U.

 The University’s mandate includes the following:

-• Encourage applications from qualified francophone students.
+• To encourage applications from qualified Francophone students.
 Medical students who self-identify as Francophone make up 20-30% of each cohort (see our statistics).

-• Liaise with the Francophone communities in Northern Ontario to identify and address their needs in its development through the work of the Francophone Reference Group (FRG).
+• To liaise with the Francophone communities in Northern Ontario to identify and address their needs through institutional development initiatives, including the work of the Francophone Reference Group (FRG).

-• To provide Francophone and Francophile students with small group learning opportunities and clinical experiences in a francophone and bilingual environment whenever possible.
+• To provide Francophone and Francophile students with small group learning opportunities and clinical experiences in a Francophone and bilingual environments whenever possible.

-• To provide a curriculum focused on Francophone health issues, case studies, health professionals, patients and Francophone communities.
+• To deliver a curriculum focused on Francophone health issues, including relevant case studies, health professionals, patients and Francophone communities.

-• Provides students, physicians and health care professionals with French-language educational tools, including online French learning materials, and strategic opportunities to collaborate with other French-language medical schools in Canada.
+• To offer students, physicians and health care professionals French-language educational resources, including online French learning materials, as well as strategic opportunities to collaborate with other French-language medical schools across Canada.

-• Facilitation of information workshops for high school and university students in the North.
+• To facilitate information workshops for high school and university students in Northern Ontario.

-• Ensures Francophone representation within the university; internal experts; the path of the Francophonie at NOSM U; our internal and external advocacy actions; our presence at regional, provincial, national and international consultation tables.
+• To ensure Francophone representation within the university through internal expertise, internal and external advocacy efforts, and active participation in regional, provincial, national and international consultation tables.

-• Support for research projects focusing on Francophone health.
+• To support research initiatives focused on Francophone health.

-• Support for students during their 2nd and 3rd year internships as well as in residency programs in Francophone communities and health care settings.
+• To provide support to students during their 2nd and 3rd year clerkships, as well as residency programs in Francophone communities and health care settings.

-• Ongoing efforts to increase the participation of students (medical and other disciplines), residents and francophone communities in NOSM U activities.
+• To undertake ongoing efforts to increase the participation of students (medicine and other disciplines), residents, and Francophone communities in NOSM U activities.

-• Participation and animation of cultural events throughout the year to ensure awareness of Francophone culture.
+• To organize and facilitate cultural events throughout the year to promote awareness of Francophone culture.

 Francophone Affairs Team